 What I find fun, she seems to find frustrating.
 My hobbies include cluster feeding, nipple biting, putting LEGO pieces in my mouth, and, my personal favourite – waking up after an 18-minute nap.
 It’s a hoot!
 Mum doesn’t seem to find it funny though.

-Apparently I didn’t get the memo about being a chilled out fourth bubba.
+Apparently I didn’t get the memo about being a chilled-out fourth bubba.
 I hear my mum mention this “memo” a lot.
-She appears to be joking but I get the feeling she wishes I were more chilled out.
+She sounds like she’s joking but I get the feeling she wishes I were more chilled out.
 What exactly is chilled out, anyway?

 Life has been a bit of a rollercoaster